Benunc/better-click-to-tweet/better-click-to-tweet/tags/2.0.1/readme.txt

 == Upgrade Notice ==

-= 2.0.3 =
-* CSS update for "Click to Tweet" text being underlined in some themes.

-= 2.0.2 =
-* Fixes bug that was causing the visual editor to not show the BCTT button.

 = 2.0 =
-* Adds internationalization, and out of the box support for Spanish (ES) language.
+Adds internationalization, and out of the box support for Spanish (ES) language.